ThinkBook vs ThinkPad FAQ

 The ThinkPad P series mobile workstations are the best for intensive functions like engineering, web design, and gaming when it comes to graphics.
 While the specs of the ThinkBook are meant to provide a functional and affordable laptop, ThinkPads are ideal for gaming or other design-intensive functions.

 The ThinkBook is an excellent option for freelancers because of its portability and battery life.
-It offers up to six hours of use while unplugged but, with time, the battery life may decrease.
+It offers use while unplugged but, with time, the battery life may decrease.
 It may not be ideal if you have to work long hours without access to an outlet.

-On the other hand, the ThinkPad is an excellent choice for those with heavy workloads since it offers up to 12 hours of battery life.
+On the other hand, the ThinkPad is an excellent choice for those with heavy workloads since it offers long battery life.
 Plus, the ThinkPad offers additional settings to help you conserve power for as long as possible.
 This gives it an edge over the ThinkBook in terms of battery life.